Configure IAM and multi tenancy using CLI (Optional)#

 Enter password:

-# To list all users
+# To list users

 Add the user to org-admin-group.

-# Add user to the group
+# Add the user to the org admin group

 # To list given user's groups